Spikeysanju/Dozlog/src/lib/blog/blog.md

 ## ✳️ Working with Dozer JS

-In above we have seen how Dozer JS works & Setting up Dozer.
-Now you may have queries how to use Dozer on any frontend frameworks.

-The solution is Dozer JS. it's an official JS library to work seamlessly with Dozer.
+After understanding how Dozer works and setting it up, you might be wondering how to use Dozer with frontend frameworks.
+The answer is Dozer JS, the official JavaScript library designed to seamlessly integrate with Dozer.

-You can install Dozer JS by running follwing command:
+To install Dozer JS, simply run the following command:

 ```bash
 npm i @getdozer/dozerjs